 Below, learn some of the main reasons why insurance companies want a recorded statement – and it is not because they are working hard to ensure you are fairly compensated.

-The car accident attorneys at Greg Coleman Law are here to assist you with your claim – contact us today for a free, no obligation consultation.
+The car accident attorneys at Greg Coleman Law are here to assist you with your claim.
+It's free to talk to a lawyer at our firm about your potential case and there are no upfront fees if you choose to hire us.

 Comparing Your Statements